 You already know that a scratchy throat, annoying cough, and lots of sneezing are part of the game.
 You can also probably count on a stuffy nose and some aches and pains.
 But when is it time to put down the chicken soup and get some advice from a pro?

 Take stock of your symptoms and see if they fit into one of these patterns:

 Call your doctor or go to the emergency room.

 If it won't go away it might mean you've got another infection in your body that needs treatment.
 Generally, a fever for an adult is a temperature over 100.4 degrees F.

-Your body needs fluids to stay hydrated.
-If you can't keep down fluids, you may need to go to your doctor's office or the hospital to receive fluids intravenously (through a vein).
+Your body needs fluids to work right.
+If you can't drink anything without vomiting, you may need to go to your doctor's office or the hospital to get fluids through an IV.

-This is not normal.
-Although minor discomfort when you swallow can come from a sore throat, severe pain can be a sign of an infection or injury that needs to be treated by a doctor.
+That's not normal.
+Although a sore throat can make it hurt a little to swallow, severe pain can be a sign of an infection or injury that needs to be treated by a doctor.

 If it doesn't go away, it's likely due to postnasal drip -- mucus that moves from your nose into your throat.
 It can be treated with antihistamines.
 But it could also be related to asthma or GERD (gastroesophageal reflux disease).
 Your doctor can tell you what to do for it.

 A lasting, severe cough is also the main symptom of whooping cough, a disease that's become more common in many parts of the U.S. So, if you've been hacking away for more than 2-3 weeks, your doctor may give you a test to see if you've got it.